-The Company periodically evaluates whether declines in fair values of its marketable securities below their book value are other than temporary.
 This evaluation consists of several qualitative and quantitative factors regarding the severity and duration of the unrealized loss as well as the Company's ability and intent to hold the marketable security until a forecasted recovery occurs.
 Additionally, the Company assesses whether it has plans to sell the security or it is more likely than not it will be required to sell any marketable securities before recovery of its amortized cost basis.
-Factors considered include quoted market prices, recent financial results and operating trends, implied values from any recent transactions or offers of investee security of the decline in value, and the Company's strategy and intentions for holding the marketable security.
+Factors considered include quoted market prices, recent financial results and operating trends, implied values from any recent transactions or offers of investee securities, credit quality of debt instrument issuers, other publicly available information that may affect the value of the marketable security, duration and severity of the decline in value, and the Company's strategy and intentions for holding the marketable security.
 To date, the Company has not recorded any impairment charges on its marketable securities related to other-than-temporary declines in market value.
 No significant facts or circumstances have arisen to indicate that there has been any significant deterioration in the creditworthiness of the issuers of the securities held by us, thus there has been no recognition of any other-than-temporary impairment in the year ended December 31, 2023, 2022, or 2021.
 Additionally, the Company has determined that it has the ability and intent to hold all marketable securities that have been in a continuous loss position until maturity or recovery, thus there has been no recognition of any other-than-temporary impairment in the year ended December 31, 2023, 2022 or 2021.